patrickbrawley/gymBuddi/src/README.md

 ## Description

 This folder contains all the C++ code for the gymBuddi video processing.
+This code follows the SOLID principles of software design to ensure maintainability, extensibility, and flexibility.
+By adhering to these principles, gymBuddi's software was easier to understand, modify, and test, while reducing the risk of introducing bugs or unintended behavior to the project.
+In summary, following SOLID principles can improve the overall quality and longevity of the codebase.

 Our team is working hard to create a CNN model that will be used with this code for predicting the users positions.
-If you're interested in learning more about how this code works, please refer to our [WIKI page- How It Works Section](https://github.com/patrickbrawley/gymBuddi/wiki/How-It-Works).
+If you're interested in learning more about how this code works, please refer to our [WIKI page- How It Works Section](https://github.com/patrickbrawley/gymBuddi/wiki/How-It-Works) The comments in the code help describe each classes responsibility and job.
+It was important that each class would only have one reason to change, meaning it should have a single responsibility or job.
+This helps to keep code modular, easier to understand and modify, and reduces the impact of changes in one part of the system on other parts.

 ## Compatibility with gymBuddi GUI